ShalomOfstein/ShalomOfstein/README.md

 I'm always experimenting and learning.
 Here are some areas I'm currently diving into:

 - **Advanced Algorithms:** In the following semester, I will learn advanced algorithms such as the Hungarian Method (a computational technique used to solve the assignment problem in polynomial time) and upload the implementations here.
-- **[Computer Vision Algorithms](https://github.com/ShalomOfstein/ComputerVision_Ex1):** In addition to the algorithms course, I will learn CV algorithms and their different uses.
+- **[Computer Vision Algorithms](https://github.com/ShalomOfstein/ComputerVision_Ex1):** I am currently taking a course in Computer Vision and Image Processing.
+In this repository, you will find implementations of several popular CV algorithms.
 - **[Artificial intelligence Algorithms](https://github.com/ShalomOfstein/BayesianNetworkProject):** I am currently working on a Bayesian Network and its inference methods Variable Elimination (VE) and Bayes Ball.

 ## 🤝 Let's Connect